Mehbooba Mufti's mother's passport rejected following adverse police report | Law-Order

 ''CID (Criminal Investigation Department) claims that my mother who is well into her seventies is a 'threat to national security' and therefore doesn't deserve a passport.
 GoI (Government of India) is employing absurd methods to harass and punish me for not toeing their line,'' she said.

-Mehbooba's passport has also been rejected under the same clause and her petition in the Jammu and Kashmir High Court was also dismissed.
+Mehbooba's passport was also rejected under the same section of the Act and her petition in the Jammu and Kashmir High Court was also dismissed.

 Dismissing the petition, Justice Ali Mohammad Magray had observed that Mehbooba's application for a passport was rejected by the passport officer, Srinagar, as the police verification report recommended against the issuance of the document to her.